Videos can only be embedded if 'Functionality' cookies are enabled. Manage Cookies

 Addressing core global development goals

-Global issues of development, security and the environment have never been so important.
+Global issues of development, security and environmental sustainability have never been so important.
 The Covid-19 pandemic, the broader overstepping of ecological boundaries and the threat of climate change have brought questions of neoliberal economic production, environmental sustainability and human security to the fore.
 If you would you like to acquire the critical thinking and field-based learning skills that are essential in addressing these challenges, then the innovative and award-winning MA in Environment, Society and Development (MA-ESD) is for you.

 Engaging vital overlapping environmental and security challenges